Limestones and marls for cement and lime industries

 Decreases – due to:

-- the current verification or resources adjustment, better exploration of deposits and the losses settlement (about 3.65 million tonnes);
+- the current verification or adjustment of resources, the better deposits exploration and the losses settlement (the total drop by 0.74 million tonnes).

-- the better exploration of deposits, reclassification and recalculation of resources and the losses settlement – the drop equal about 0.29 million tonnes;
+- the settlement of the exploitation losses – the total drop by 0.08 million tonnes;

-- the output settlement and the updating of resources for limestones deposit Sulejów as a result of the qualification of the parameters that define the deposit and its borders – the drop equal about 6.14 million tonnes;
+- the updating of a limestones deposit Wierzbica resources as a result of the deposit borders extension in the northern and southern directions – the growth by 5.53 million tonnes;

-- the current verification and the resources recalculation, the exceeding of the current documentation borders by the exploitation and the better deposits exploration – the growth equal about 0.24 million tonnes.
+- the better deposit exploration, the resources reclassification, the exceeding of the current documentation borders by the exploitation and the resources adjustment for the previous year – the total growth by 0.78 million tonnes.

 Limestones and marls for the cement industry deposits are presented on the map.

-The mining of discussed raw materials is concentrated in the area of 3 Voivodeships: - Świętokrzyskie which accounts for 47.7% of domestic output of limestones and marls for the cement and lime industries, Opolskie with the share of 17.9% and Kujawsko-Pomorskie (15.3%).
-The exploitation of both raw materials amounted in 2017 to 43.28 million tonnes and increased by 0.97 million tonnes in comparison with the previous year.
-It was mainly the result of the production growth for limestones for the lime industry (by 0.63 million tonnes), whereas the production of raw material for the cement industry increased by 0.34 million tonnes.
-The growth of limestones and marls for the lime industry production was recorded in Lubelskie (by 11%), Świętokrzyskie (by 5%), and Kujawsko-Pomorskie (by 2%) Voivodeships.
-In the areas of other voivodeships there were the exploitation drops (Dolnośląskie – by 55%, Opolskie – by 9%, Śląskie – by 6% and Łódzkie – by 1%).
-In the case of limestones and marls for the cement industry, the significant output growth was recorded in Opolskie (by 9%) and Świętokrzyskie (by 5%) Voivodeships – other voivodeships were characterized by the output decreases.
+The rock mining of discussed raw materials is concentrated in the area of 3 Voivodeships: - Świętokrzyskie which accounts for 46.3% of domestic output of limestones and marls for the cement and lime industries, Opolskie with the share of 20.7% and Kujawsko-Pomorskie (16.7%).
+The exploitation of both raw materials amounted in 2018 to 46.99 million tonnes and increased by 3.72 million tonnes in comparison with the previous year.
+It was mainly the result of the output growth of limestones for the cement industry by 3.03 million tonnes, whereas the production of raw material for the lime industry increased by 0.69 million tonnes in the relation to the previous year.
+The most significant growth of limestones and marls for the cement industry output was recorded on the area of the following Voivodeships: Opolskie (the growth by 1.99 milion tonnes), Kujawsko-Pomorskie (the growth by 1.25 million tonnes), Świętokrzyskie (the growth by 0.48 million tonnes).
+For the remaining Voivodeships (Dolnośląskie, Lubelskie, Śląskie) the output growth was equal 0.11 million tonnes in total.
+Only in Łódzkie Voivodeship the output dropped – by 0.63 million tonnes.
+In the case of limestones and marls for the lime industry, the exploitation grew within the area of the following Voivodeships: Świętokrzyskie (the growth by 0.65 million tonnes) and Małopolskie, Łódzkie and Lubelskie (the total growth by 0.11 million tonnes); the remaining Voivodeships i.e. Dolnośląskie, Mazowieckie and Opolskie were characterized by the output decreases (by 0.07 million tonnes in total).

 Table 1 shows resources and the current state of the exploration and development of limestone and marls deposits explored for the needs of the cement industry and Table 2 for the lime industry.

-In a couple of deposits: Bratkowszczyzna, Bukowa, Gliniany-Stróża, Górażdże, Kodrąb-Dmenin, Krasocin, Strzelce Opolskie I and Tarnów Opolski-Wschód) both types of raw material occur – limestones and marls for cement industry and limestones for lime industry.
+In a couple of deposits: Bratkowszczyzna, Bukowa, Gliniany-Stróża, Górażdże, Kodrąb-Dmenin, Krasocin, Strzelce Opolskie I and Tarnów Opolski-Wschód both types of the raw material occur – limestones and marls for cement industry and limestones for lime industry.

 Prepared by: Dariusz Brzeziński